sudheermuthyala/terraform-/08-terraform-provisioners/04-null-resoure/109-Null-resource-Execute-terraform-commands/README.md

 ###########################################################################################
 # CCreate a new file localy in Application Folder
-- null_resource.sync_application_static must be replaced
+- null_resource.sync_application_static must be replaced when time stamp is